Reconcile DoorDash, Uber Eats & Grubhub Payouts in QuickBooks

 When a deposit lands in the bank feed and the journal entry has already been posted, the matching transaction is the journal entry's debit to Bank — Operating for the net amount — one line, one match.
 The fee debits and the income credit are part of that journal entry; they don't show up as separate bank-feed items because they were never separate cash movements.
 This is the most-asked question on the QuickBooks Community: why doesn't the bank deposit equal what was posted as revenue?
 Because the deposit isn't revenue — it's the net residue after the journal entry has done its job.
 The same logic applies whether the platform is DoorDash, Uber Eats booked into QuickBooks Online, or Grubhub: one journal entry per payout per platform, the bank deposit matches the asset-side debit, the per-platform breakdown lives inside the entry.

-Promotions, marketing fees, error charges, and customer refunds: the categorisation traps
+Promotions, error charges, and refunds: the coding traps

-The same coding discipline that makes GL coding for restaurant supplier invoices work on the AP side — code by the underlying economic event, not by the document — makes payout reconciliation work.
-Every line maps to exactly one GL account; never let an unclassified line settle into a generic "delivery expense" bucket.
+The same coding discipline that makes GL coding for restaurant supplier invoices work on the AP side — code by the underlying economic event, not by the document label — makes payout reconciliation work.

 Marketplace facilitator sales tax and the DoorDash local-tax pass-through